ErikHedaker/user-movable-media-downloader/README.md

 ## Prerequisites

-- PowerShell 5.1 (pre-installed in Windows 10, and Windows 11)
+- PowerShell 5.1 (pre-installed in Windows 10 / Windows 11)

 ## Installing the application

 ### If you don't have the necessary application directory
-1. Download project from GitHub (https://github.com/ErikHedaker/user-movable-media-downloader)
+1. Download the project files from GitHub (https://github.com/ErikHedaker/user-movable-media-downloader)
-2. Extract the .zip file to a directory
+2. Extract the project .zip file to a directory
 ### When you have the necessary application directory (you can move it to any location)
-3. Double-click 'start.cmd' inside application directory
+3. Double-click 'start.cmd' inside the application directory

 ## Running the application

-1. In the application directory (.\user-movable-media-downloader\): Double-click 'start.cmd' (same as installing)
+1. In the application directory (.\user-movable-media-downloader\\): Double-click 'start.cmd' (same as installing)
 2. In the pop-up window 'Select download directory': Press 'OK'
 3. In the command window choose whether to download video or audio files: Input '1' or '2', and press enter
 4. You may now download your choice of media files by entering a URL (the link at the top address bar in your browser)